-Safeguarding and promoting welfare is defined as protecting children from maltreatment, preventing impairment of children's health and/or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes (Working Together to Safeguard Children, DfE, 2018, pg.6).
+Safeguarding and promoting welfare are defined as protecting children from maltreatment, preventing impairment of children's health and/or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes (Working Together to Safeguard Children, DfE, 2018, pg.6).

-This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the school.
-In particular this policy should be read in conjunction with Keeping Children Safe in Education (DfE,2022), the Purcell School's Child on Child Abuse Policy, which expands on specific information included within this policy regarding child on child abuse, Staff Recruitment Policy, Behaviour and Sanctions Policy, Anti-Bullying Policy, Staff Code of Conduct and ICT Acceptable Use Policy.
+This Child Protection and Safeguarding Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the school.
+In particular, this policy should be read in conjunction with Keeping Children Safe in Education (DfE,2023), the Purcell School's Child on Child Abuse Policy (also at Appendix 11), which expands on specific information included within this policy regarding child on child abuse, Policy for Handling Allegations made against Staff (also at Appendix 10 of this policy) which details what action should be taken in the event someone has a concern about the conduct of a staff member towards a child; Staff Recruitment Policy, Behaviour and Sanctions Policy, Anti-Bullying Policy, Staff Code of Conduct and ICT Acceptable Use Policy.
 The full list of documents is listed in Appendix Three.

-Staff must be aware of the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and deputies) and be alert to the safeguarding response to children who go missing from education.
+Staff must be aware of the role of the designated safeguarding lead (DSL), including the identity of the designated safeguarding lead and deputy(ies), and be alert to the safeguarding response to children who go missing from education.